-5.6 The flat roof is already set back from the rear building line.
-Given the small size of the existing flat roof on which the proposed terrace is to be located, it is not considered feasible to incorporate a further set-back in this instance.
+5.6 Given the small size of the existing flat roof on which the proposed terrace is to be located, it is not considered feasible to incorporate set-back in this instance.
+A privacy screen is proposed to avoid any overlooking onto neighbouring properties.